peerquery/V2/README.md

 ## What does NOT exist:
 * Threaded comments
-* Parsing content with Makrdown parser
+* Parsing content with Markdown parser
-* Auto linking of images, profile and youtube videos
+* Auto linking of images, profile and Youtube videos

 ## Its all yours for re-use!
 Do whatever you want with it.
 You are responsible for whatever you do with it.